Balgray station

 There will be 80 car parking spaces, including disabled parking spaces and charging points for electric vehicles.
 Those travelling to the station will be encouraged to use sustainable transport and active travel options as much as possible.

-There will be a waiting shelter and help points on each platform, and secure cycle storage located on Platform 1.
+There will be an enclosed waiting shelter and help points on each platform, and secure cycle storage located on Platform 1.